christophebe/find-main-content/README.md

   // Remove basic html tags that have no children
   removeEmptyTag: false

+  // Remove tags that match to selectors removeTags : '... ' // list of selectors separated by comma or line break

   // The HTML selector.
 If specified, the main content will be extract from the html element that matchs to the selector htmlSelector : '...'

 };